 I was welcomed with the wise, curious, clever, memorable eyes of Mrs. Semiha the owner.
 They say that the first impression is the most important one.
 If that is the case, I can say that this one was absolutely amazing and truthful!
 I felt human warmth and the wish to assist me with anything I might need to have a pleasant stay.

 That same day I went around Balat area with amazing places to see and many new information to learn.
 One encounter made my day and I can say my stay!
 But that was, as the time will show, just the appetizer, the inspiration to proceed further!
 Like with all events in life.

 At the stunning Demetrie Cantemir Antik Café, you can see the pictures of here, I met two boys who were serving there.
 As, during my green tea drinking seance, we introduced ourselves I learned that they both are 18 years old and working!
 I was overwhelmed with positive feelings and spoke to them about life about opportunities, about how I respect very mush that they work from such a young age and we exchanged our whereabouts on Instagram.
-It was a memorable encounter, that I told them that they should and must find the book of Hakan Menguc I read in English with the title “No Encounter Is By Chance.”
+It was a memorable encounter, and I told them that they should and must find the book of Hakan Menguc I read in English with the title “No Encounter Is By Chance.”
 Our Encounter was not, as any other encounter is never by chance!
 I am sure that you will realize it by yourself!

 While I was walking the narrow streets of beautiful Balat area I saw the message that it came to my Instagram from Hamza, one of the two boys I met at the Antik Café.
 It said: “Hello dad Darko.
 You can count us as your children in Turkey.
 We are very glad to meet you.”